Priyanshusaxena2/github_users/README.md

 ### Getting Started ###

-* Create a user for postgres : "createuser tribe --pwprompt --superuser"
+* Create a user for postgres
 * Set password for the user : <DB_PASSWORD>
 * Create a db for the application : "createdb userss"